alpertunga-bile/prompt-markdown-parser/README.md

     - [Generator Examples](https://github.com/alpertunga-bile/prompt-markdown-parser#generator-examples)

 # Updates (DD/MM/YY)
+## Update Date : 18/11/2023
+- CivitAI tab and CLI functionality is updated based on the update of the CivitAI REST API.
+- Refactoring code base is done.

 ## Update Date : 17/07/2023
 - Custom prompt generator node for ComfyUI is added.
 You can access the repository with [this link](https://github.com/alpertunga-bile/prompt-generator-comfyui).